nadyavoynich/Instacart/README.md

 * Order volumes are stable from Tuesday to Friday between 9:00 and 16:00, with a slight lunchtime dip.
 * Fewer orders on Saturday, possibly due to other activities like housekeeping or outdoor pursuits.

+**☑️ Proposed Actions:**
+* Ensure optimal stock level on Sundays and Mondays as the most popular days for shopping on the platform.
+* Develop targeted promotions for different customer segments.
+For example, promote healthy convenience items to busy professionals before lunchtime.

 ### Q.2: How many items do people buy?
 * Users bought over 33.8 million products on the platform.
   * NOTE: Data is available for 3,346,083 orders (97.8% of total), excluding 75,000 orders with missing content.
 * Average purchase is 8 products bought per order (median).
 * Typical orders contain 1 to 27 products, while outlier orders (3.3%) consist of 28 to 145 products.

+**☑️ Proposed Actions:**
+* Based on general industry trends, the average number of items in an order on online grocery shops can vary but typically ranges between 30 and 40 items per order.
+This indicates a growth opportunity from the current 8 items per purchase.
+Actions may include:
+  * Consider bundling and promotions like "Buy more, save more".
+  * Highlight complementary products during the checkout process and remind users of items they may need, based on past purchases.
+  * Create personalized shopping lists based on past purchases to remind customers of items they might need.
+  * Implement membership programs that provide benefits for purchasing in larger quantities (e.g. free delivery, exclusive discounts).
+  * Encourage customers to add more items to their cart by offering free shipping for orders above a certain value.
+  * Offer a free gift for orders exceeding a specific item count or value, encouraging customers to buy more.
+  * Provide recipe ideas and meal plans that require multiple items, and make it easy for customers to add all ingredients to their cart with a single click.

 ### Q.3: How many days pass before people place another order?
 * On average, people order groceries online approximately once a week.
 The same applies to Instacart users: they order again in 7 days (median).